conorriches/website/content/blog/pcbees.md

 We also had no injuries throughout the event, which meant no paperwork!
 Double success.

 ### End of Day One
 About to collapse, and tidying up our stand for day two, we totted up how many sales we'd had.
 From just day one of the event, we had already broken even.
 I was so delighted, the bees really had flown.
-We went for a saveagely mediocre pizza (which nonetheless felt like heaven after the day), and started to fall into respective food comas.
+We went for a savagely mediocre pizza (which nonetheless felt like heaven after the day), and started to fall into respective food comas.

 As we tried to perk ourselves up by migrating to a slightly-sticky dessert parlour which had music just a bit too loud and smelled distinctly of purple, we rejoiced that it didn't matter what happened tomorrow - we'd made our money back, people loved them, and we were having great fun.
 We could just enjoy the next day for what it was.